ifoxfoot/fqacalc/README.md

 species ‘typo’ being discarded and we can also see that the accepted entries dataset we created only has 34 entries.

-In some cases plants from the user list can be matched to the regional database, but the plant is not associated with any C Value.
+In some cases, plants from the user list can be matched to the regional database, but the plant is not associated with any C Value.
 This is usually because not enough is known about that plant.
-Plants that are matched but have no C Value will be excluded from FQI metric calculation byt they can *optionally* be included in other metrics like species richness, relative cover, relative frequency, relative importance, and mean wetness, as well as any summarizing functions containing these metrics.
+Plants that are matched but have no C Value will be excluded from FQI metric calculation but they can *optionally* be included in other metrics like species richness, relative cover, relative frequency, relative importance, and mean wetness, as well as any summarizing functions containing these metrics.
 This option is denoted with the `allow_no_c` argument.